Tapping into artificial intelligence’s real benefits for clinicians and patients

-It’s no secret that the rate of burnout among physicians in the U.S. has been steadily increasing since the pandemic.
-Today, nearly two thirds of physicians feel overwhelmed by administrative requirements and burdens.
-Many providers spend an additional 15 hours per week working outside normal business hours.1 These critical findings come from athenahealth’s third Physician Sentiment Survey (PSS) conducted by The Harris Poll to examine the factors impacting physicians’ experiences.
+Although physician burnout has decreased in 2024 after reaching all-time highs during the pandemic, many clinicians still feel overwhelmed by administrative requirements and burdens.
+Some report spending an additional 15 hours per week working outside normal business hours.1 These critical findings come from athenahealth’s third Physician Sentiment Survey (PSS) conducted by The Harris Poll to examine the factors impacting physicians’ experiences.
 The survey of more than 1,000 physicians revealed pervasive feelings of burnout and dissatisfaction.

 But what if technology could help reduce some of this burden?
 What if automation and intuitive machine learning could take administrative work off physicians’ plates, allowing them more time in their day and focus on patient care, instead of documentation and administration?